NBISweden/bacmet/README.md

 #### Start development environment

-The development environment will mount the `app` directory and automatically reload code when it is changed.
+The development environment will mount the directories that contain the code for the backend and for the frontend into the container, so that changes to the code on the host immediately are reflected in the running container.

 ``` sh
 docker compose -f docker-compose.yml -f docker-compose.dev.yml up --build
 ```

+Since the development environment mounts a couple of directories from the host, you will not be able to run it on a remote Docker host (i.e., `DOCKER_HOST` should not be set).

 ### Data import